 Overview of Cross Compatibility

-Another aspect is manufacturing tolerance.
+Another aspect is the manufacturing tolerance.
 Weaver systems allow for greater deviations, while the Picatinny system is manufactured precisely according to the MIL-STD-1913 standard.
 Since May 2012, the firearms industry has largely agreed on this standard to unify compatibility for tactical accessories.
-This has established Picatinny as the preferred system for modern applications.
+As a result, Picatinny has established itself as the preferred system for modern applications.

 These differences directly influence the selection and use of accessories.
 Let's look at some typical examples.